 - If you already had a PIN (and probably wasn’t aware), the system will alert you after entering the DOB that a PIN has already been issued to that particular ID number.

 Step 3: Form B – Obligation Details

 In this form you’re expected to specify which type of taxes you’re obliged to pay.
 Since you’re an individual Kenyan citizen, select the first option: Income Tax Resident.

 Beside each option you check select the Registration Date which is simply the date of that day.

 Click Next to proceed to the next form

-In this section you’re expected to provide details regarding your source(s) of income.
+In this form you’re expected to provide details regarding your sources of income.
 These include:

 - Employment Income